KyleMayes/vulkanalia/tutorial/book/src/dynamic/secondary_command_buffers.md

 ![](../images/3_models.png)

 You should now be familiar with the basic tools you can use to efficiently render dynamic frames using Vulkan.
 There are many ways you can utilize these tools that each have different performance tradeoffs.
-Future tutorial chapters may explore this more in depth, but parallelizing the work of recording secondary command buffers using multiple threads is a common technique that usually results in sigificant performance wins on modern hardware.
+Future tutorial chapters may explore this more in depth, but parallelizing the work of recording secondary command buffers using multiple threads is a common technique that usually results in significant performance wins on modern hardware.